 Our goal is to address the psychological needs and personal concerns of students that may interfere with their academic progress, social development, and emotional wellbeing.
 To accomplish this, Penn State Counseling and Psychological Services (CAPS) provides a variety of services that we invite you to learn more about.

 How do I get started with counseling?

 These options could include counseling at CAPS and/or referral to other resources on campus or in the community that can help address your concerns.
 CAPS is a short-term counseling center.
-If you need or are interested in a longer-term therapy relationship, we can help you to access our web-based Community Provider Database and advise you about setting up services in the community.
+If you need or are interested in a longer-term therapy relationship, we can help you to access our web-based community provider locator and advise you about setting up services in the community.

-What should I expect at the first appointment?
+What should I expect at my first appointment?

 NOTE: Students should not pursue services at CAPS for the sole purpose of obtaining a letter of support.
 CAPS does not provide letters at the first appointment and cannot provide documentation regarding a student's mental health without a history of services at CAPS during the specified time period.
 If necessary, students are encouraged to seek letters of support from individuals directly involved in their care such as past or present psychological/psychiatric providers, medical doctors, or family members.